stevenasimpson/Cloud-based-Shell-Matching-Game/README.md

 Assuming the current implementation is still running using an active AWS Learner Lab instance, accessing the web application is straight-forward.

-The IP address of the webpage can be found in the EC2 Instances dashboard, under public IPv4 address for the _shell_game_webserver_.
+The IP address of the webpage can be found in the EC2 Instances dashboard, under public IPv4 address for the _shell_game_webserver_ instance.

 ## App Setup